 In an occupied home, the cost is nearly identical because masking time offsets spray speed.
 In an empty house, spray saves 15–25% overall.

-For a tailored estimate, use our painting cost calculator.
+For a tailored estimate, use our painting quote example.

 It depends on the job.
 Spray painting saves 15–25% on empty houses and large exteriors where masking time is minimal.
 On occupied homes, the extensive masking needed makes spray and brush/roller roughly the same total cost.